 Then how can you recover files from the RAW SD card under these situations?

-How to recover data from RAW SD memory cards?
+How to recover lost data from RAW SD memory cards?

 Indeed, recovering files from RAW memory card is rather easy if you know reliable SD card data recovery software.